ni/niveristand-data-sharing-framework-custom-device-plugins/Docs/Getting Started with the RDMA Component.md

    - There is no special configuration needed for the channels.
 You may configure them however you wish, with a few constraints:
       - You may add as many channels per transfer as you would like.
 Just keep in mind that each endpoint for a given connection must have the same number of channels.
 For the purposes of this tutorial, we recommend a single channel per transfer. **Note:** `channels`[n] in the RX transfer is sent from `channels`[n] in the corresponding TX transfer.
       - Make sure that the `engine data type` and `string data type` match between each endpoint.
-   - There are no `component settings` for RDMA channels, so you can leave that field blank.
+   - There are no `component settings` for RDMA channels, so leave that field blank.
    For more information on DSF channel configurations, see the [DSF Theory of Operation](https://github.com/ni/niveristand-data-sharing-framework-custom-device/blob/main/Docs/Data%20Sharing%20Framework/Theory%20of%20Operations.md).
    ![rdma_config_channels](support/rdma_config_channels.png)
 1. ### Wrap up the configuration